 There are two symmetric countries in our model, Home and Foreign.
 We depart from the standard models in Section 2.2 by having two production sectors in each country: the nondurable good and durable good sectors.
 All firms are perfectly competitive with flexible prices.
 Nondurable goods can only be used for domestic consumption.
+This setup is motivated by our finding that nondurable goods only account for a small part of international trade for OECD countries.
+As we note above, durable goods account for much of the volatility and procyclicality of imports and exports.
+In addition, there is no guidance from the literature on the calibration of the productivity shocks in an open economy with both tradable and nontradable nondurables.
 Durable goods are traded across countries and used for durable consumption and capital accumulation.
 Because of the symmetry between these two countries, we describe our model focusing on the Home country.